What does providing culturally competent health care involve?

 Prepare for your APhA Medication Therapy Management Certification Exam.
 Use our flashcards and multiple choice questions with hints and explanations to ensure success!

 Providing culturally competent health care involves customizing health care to meet a patient's cultural, social, and linguistic needs.
-This approach recognizes that patients come from diverse backgrounds with unique beliefs, values, and experiences that can affect their health behaviors, perceptions of illness, and expectations for care.
-By tailoring health care delivery to align with these factors, healthcare providers can improve patient satisfaction, enhance communication, and ultimately lead to better health outcomes.
+This approach recognizes that patients come from diverse backgrounds and that their cultural context can significantly affect their health beliefs, practices, and preferences.
+By tailoring health care to accommodate these factors, providers can enhance communication, build trust, and improve the overall healthcare experience for patients.

 Subscribe